3mcd/glom/docs/src/getting_started.md

 ## 3. Setting up the World

-The `World` holds everything.
-You initialize it with a schema of your components.
+The `World` is the container for entities and components.
+You initialize it with a list of your components.

 ```typescript
 import { make_world } from "@glom/ecs";